Lions Club of Goolwa

 Dinner Meetings

-Fourth Tuesday of every month 6.30 for a 7.00pm start held at the Goolwa Hotel, 7 Cadell Street, Goolwa, SA 5214.
+Fourth Tuesday of every month 6.30 for a 7.00pm start held at the Corio Hotel, Railway Terrace, Goolwa, SA 5214.
 Visiting Lions, we would love to have you join us for dinner, contact our secretary to arrange.

 Making a Difference in Our Community